How to Predict the New Length of a Spring Based on Hooke's Law

 Therefore, Hooke's Law can be used to accurately predict the new length of a spring when external forces are applied, making it a valuable tool in physics and engineering calculations.

-← The spring potential energy of a trampoline Understanding electric circuits what happens when a light bulb burns out →
+← Understanding electric circuits what happens when a light bulb burns out The importance of pump intake connection size in pump operations →